jamesfalkner/liferay-events-app/docs/BUILDING.md

 OR

-* Copy `tich.cfg` to something like `tich-mycompany.cfg`, and edit it, then run `tich --in tiapp-default.xml --cfgfile tich-mycompany.cfg`.
+* Copy `tich.cfg` to something like `tich-mycompany.cfg`, and edit it, then run `tich --in tiapp-default.xml --cfgfile tich-mycompany.cfg --select default`.
 This will auto-generate `tiapp.xml` for you, and substitute the values found in `tich-mycompany.cfg`.
 This is the preferred method (and is how I maintain different `tiapp.xml`'s for various testing scenarios)

 You will want to customize the following settings found in your tich config file, some of which are sensitive/private and should not be revealed to anyone: